Oksana Baiul: 1994 European Championships and Winter Olympics

 In 1994, Baiul won the silver medal at the European Championships in Copenhagen, again finishing second to Bonaly.
 At the 1994 Winter Olympics, she was second to American Nancy Kerrigan after the short program of Ladies' singles.
 During a practice session before the long program, she collided with Germany's Tanja Szewczenko, sustaining a wrenched lower back and a cut on her right shin, which required three stitches.
+As others continued practicing, Katarina Witt skated out, helping Baiul off the ice.

 She received two Olympic-approved pain-killing injections of anaesthetics in her lower back and shoulder, which enabled her to compete in the free skate.
-She won the free skate over Kerrigan by the slimmest of margins, and so won the gold medal.
+She won the free skate over Kerrigan.
+She added one additional triple jump towards the end of her skating program that was not originally planned in her program.
+By the slimmest of margins, she won the gold medal.
 It was a controversial win that was defended by the referee, who said that Baiul had skated in an artistic and engaging style while Kerrigan skated cautiously.
 She won the Olympic gold medal at the age of 16 years and 101 days, becoming one of the youngest figure skating Olympic champions.
 Kerrigan placed second and Chen Lu from China placed third.
 Baiul was announced as the winner after Surya Bonaly and Katarina Witt completed their respective programs out of medal contention.
 In addition to her Olympic title, Ukraine named her in 1994 as a Merited Master of Sports.